ascobee/ascobee/README.md

 Working in Python, I was able to create a password checker that has become a useful tool for myself and could be to others when trying to avoid being a target in a data breach.
 This uses the Pwned Passwords API to find out how many times a particular password has been leaked.
 This simple script could be useful for any user.

+## Currently Working On

+- Exploring Amazon Web Services and cloud computing
+- Experimenting with the Robot Framework in Python to further develop robotics process automation and test automation skills

 ## Connect With Me

 [![LI-In-Bug](https://user-images.githubusercontent.com/60769151/107107018-cf6dff00-67eb-11eb-9e12-ea05031f6178.png)][1]